NomicFoundation/hardhat-vscode/docs/codebase.md

 We provide support to editing standalone solidity files or projects with unknown frameworks.
 We attempt validation by building the input and invoking the solidity compiler from the language server.

-When a file is requested for validation, the first step is crawling all it dependencies recursively through the import statements.
+When a file is requested for validation, the first step is crawling all its dependencies recursively through the import statements.
 We use `solidity-analyzer` for this, which scraps the imports and the solidity pragma statements from solidity files.
 The import paths supported for projectless files are relative and absolute path imports (i.e. no remappings, no direct imports).

 If all imports were crawled successfully, we process the list of found pragma statements, and match it against a list of available solc versions using the `semver` package.
 The highest matched version is used for compilation.